Dispensary Page Types Map: What Pages Your Website Actually Needs

 • Every store listed with consistent formatting.

-• Links only to real locations (no thin city placeholders).
+• Links only to real locations, not thin city placeholders.

 Delivery hub

-• Service area logic + ordering rules (no timing promises).
+• Service area logic and ordering rules are easy to understand.

 • Routes to categories immediately.